CliveC99/p1-castlerea/README.md

 - The background image was taken from [here.](https://www.discoversuckvalleyway.ie/admin/uploads/walks/resized_castlerea-trails-suck-valley-way.jpg)

 ## **Form**
-  - The form section is placed in the middle of the page, above the image.
+  - The form section is placed in the middle of the page, over the image.
   - The contact section of the website lets the user input information for a contact response.
   - The form has the options of First name, Surname, Email address, and Age range.
-  - First name, Surname and Email address are required to complete the form.
+  - All the fields are required to be filled out before submitting the form.
   - The submit button at the bottom allows the user to send their details for a response.
   - When submitted, the form will take you to a form submission page in a new tab.